Wild in the Country: Shooting

 The Ink House was used as the house and backyard where a drunken Glenn Tyler tries to hose down Irene Sperry through the porch window, and the nearby 1885 barn is where Irene Sperry drives her DeSoto in to attempt suicide when she is so distraught over her suspected romance with Glenn and the scandal it has caused.
 In one scene, Betty Lee slaps Glenn.
 Millie Perkins suffered a broken arm while doing the scene, and before the film was released, the scene ended up being cut out of the movie.

 Philip Dunne says that 20th Century Fox insisted on the insertion of four songs for Elvis Presley.
 Three were used in the film.

 This was Elvis' last dramatic lead role until Charro!, as his next film, Blue Hawaii, was his first big budget musical-comedy and was a box office sensation.
 All his subsequent movies were largely formula musical-comedies which were quite lucrative but never gave him the chance to develop his potential as a serious actor that was very apparent in Wild in the Country.
 With the future formulaic musical-comedy routine in the making, Presley's fate had been sealed as a B-movie actor.

 Presley began an off-screen romance with Hollywood "bad girl" Tuesday Weld but the relationship was short-lived after Elvis's manager, Colonel Tom Parker, warned him against his involvement, fearful it would harm his image.
 Elvis and Hope Lange also were quite taken with each other, but her separation from her husband did not result in a divorce until the next summer making her unavailable for a serious relationship.
 She was also involved in a relationship with Glenn Ford.

 Other notable members in the cast included Jason Robards, Sr. (in his final role), Christina Crawford (daughter of Joan Crawford), Pat Buttram and the legendary Rudd Weatherwax who trained the animals used in the movie.

 Reshoots

-In the original script and rough cut of the film, Lange's character, Irene Sperry succeeds in her suicide attempt.
-However, preview audiences reacted negatively to it and the scene was redone in which Irene survives and sees Glenn off to college.
+In the original script and rough cut of the film, Lange's character, Irene Sperry, succeeds in her suicide attempt.
+However, preview audiences reacted negatively to this and the scene was redone with Irene surviving and seeing Glenn off to college.